 For restoration objectives to be met, the Restoration Treatments must be implemented in accordance with the authorized design drawings and specifications.
 Successful implementation requires an individual who acts as the on-site Construction Supervisor to oversee the work on the restoration project.
 The Construction Supervisor is appropriately qualified for the procurement and coordination of machinery and materials, and is experienced in the construction/installation of the specified Restoration Treatment.
-Also, the following standards must be adhered to during the implementation of Restoration Treatments.
+It is recommended that an Instream Project Implementation Checklist similar to Appendix 8 be assembled to assist with identifying and scheduling the critical implementation steps of your project.
+The following standards must be adhered to during the implementation of Restoration Treatments.